Volunteering

 How much time do I need to commit?

-We realise that people have various commitments but what we do ask is that you commit to either a morning or an afternoon per week (approx. 3 and a half hours)
+We realise that people have various commitments but what we do ask is that you commit to either a morning or an afternoon per week (approximately 3 and a half hours)

 Why might I want to volunteer?